Changissnz/2025_my_year_in_review/README.md

 stereotyping is bad.
 I don't know...
 I just don't know... is this really a golden age for America or is this American toxic masculine decadence, impotence spurred by feminist treachery, and consumerism alive and well?
 A parallel to Germanic mental deterioration as their own corporations turned more foreign and their money supply turned more fiat in the years leading up to WWII?
-Must people have to go back to farmining and mining and laboring in order to find themselves, to not be so damn artificial in this age of artificial intelligence?
+Must people have to go back to farming and mining and laboring in order to find themselves, to not be so damn artificial in this age of artificial intelligence?

 I was able to publish some refined algorithmic work, ideas that were swirling around my head, in the months leading up to my graduation